Siyuada7/TP-LSD/README.md

 5. pytorch 1.1.0
 6. tensorboardX
 7. opencv-python
-8. lbdmod: See lbdmod/Readme.md
+8. lbdmod: See lbdmod/README.md

 ## Running the Demo
 This demo will run the TP-LSD network on an image sequence and extract line segments from the images.
+The tracks are formed by the LineTracker class which finds sequential pair-wise nearest neighbors using two-way matching of the lines' descriptors.
 The demo script uses a helper class called `VideoStreamer` which can process inputs from three different input streams:

 1. A directory of images, such as .png or .jpg